IDsuroh/minishell/README.md

 Remaining Tasks:

-PATH Expansion for Command Execution:

-Current Status: You have a placeholder comment indicating that PATH expansion should be performed before calling execve().

-Work Left: Implement logic to search through the directories listed in the $PATH environment variable for the executable corresponding to the command name (if it doesn’t include a slash).
-This step is necessary to locate the proper binary to run.

 Implement Built-in Commands to Execution:
 (built-ins cant fork unless it is in a pipeline.)
 Work Left: You'll have to implement these and decide whether they should run in the parent process (to affect the shell state) or via forking.